 Weather permitting; all students go outside for daily recess.
 On days when the weather is inclement and recess is held inside, students must be seated in a desk or on the floor and play/talk quietly.
 There is to be no loud talking, running around, or throwing things in the classroom, as these behaviors may become a safety hazard and/or a distraction to other students having class.
-Only students with written communication from parents may stay inside during recess.
-These students must report to the office.
+Only students with written communication from parents and approval by administration may stay inside during recess.
+These students must report to the office or to the supervising teacher.